 The

-then used to obtain an envelope function from a second wavetable.
-This is
+used to obtain an envelope function from a second wavetable.
+This

-used to control grain size in a looping sampler
+is used to control grain size in a looping sampler (from section

 and

-multiplication can cause audible artifacts which will be discussed in
+cause audible artifacts which will be discussed in chapter 5.)

 Patch C09.sample.hold.pd (not pictured here) shows a sample-and-hold unit, another useful device for doing control tasks in the audio signal domain.